-It’s about living- slowing down, looking around, seeing myself, others, and all of creation through the eyes of the Creator.
-I, like most of us, am so consumed with the cares of life (the world) that I don’t really live, and many, like me, don’t wake up to that until we’re in the autumn of our lives.
-I’m praying and trying to make choices to turn that around in my life.
+Life is about living- slowing down, looking around, seeing myself, others, and all of creation through the eyes of the Creator.
+I, like most of us, find myself often so consumed with the cares of life (the world) that I don’t really live.
+Many, like me, don’t fully wake up to that until we’re in the autumn of our lives.
+I have a story to tell, and it is still unfolding.